Agresoft/Shooter-Tycoon/README.md

 Another simple clicker game, this is simply a test.

+-----------  Version 0.0.3_7  -----------
+- Fixed a bug (This took me a couple of very annoying Google searching hours to fix) that caused your money to have very long decimals like 12.000000000001

 -----------  Version 0.0.3_6  -----------
 - Added a working tab system!
 The tab system makes it possible to add different tabs which hold different content.
 Currently there are only 2